renandcr/watch-store-design/README.md

 yarn start
 ```

-Use "Ctrl + c" to stop the server.
+Use "Ctrl + C" to stop the server.

 ### Learn more